videlais/learning-react/chapter5/index.md

 ## ReactDOM

 React is known as one of the faster front-end frameworks.
 One of the ways it achieves this is through its own "shadow DOM."
-React keeps track of an internal document object model (DOM) and only updates the real DOM in a document when absolutely necessary.
+React keeps track of an internal document object model (DOM) and only updates the real document when absolutely necessary.
 This means that updates to the document only occur when they need to and no unnecessary changes or updates happen.

 This makes it "react" faster because it will combine updates and make them all at once instead of updating at different times.
 This also means that React expects developers to be aware of when they are making changes and to know React may delay things to make code more efficient overall.